Waaguy69/FNF-Android-Porting/README.md

 	#end
 ```

-And replace these lines (you can skip this, it's for psych engine)
+And replace these lines (you can skip this if the mod isn't on psych engine)
 ```haxe
 	public function bindKeys(control:Control, keys:Array<FlxKey>)
 	{